vytenis-sciukas-nfq/KunstmaanRestApi/README.md

 RestApi
 =====================

+# Warning: This is still experimental and a WIP.

 The Kunstmaan RestApi Bundle provides a REST api for the popular Kunstmaan CMS bundles

 # Enabling the bundles